lacchain/bndes-network/DEPLOY_NODE.md

 * If everything worked, an ORION service and a PANTHEON service managed by Systemctl will be created with **stopped** status.
 * After installation has finished you will have nginx installed on your machine; it will be up and running and will allow secure and encrypted RPC connections (on the default 443 port).
 Certificates used to create the secure connections are self signed; it is up to you decide another way to secure RPC connections or continue using the provided  default service.
-* Once you are permissioned, you can verify that you are connected to other nodes in the network by following the steps detailed in [#issue33](https://github.com/lacchain/besu-network/issues/33).

 ## Node Configuration